 Following your visit to BoKaap, head to the far more interesting and informative stop, the District 6 Museum.
 This is one of my favorite museums in Cape Town because it shares a micro-history snapshot of this neighborhood which illuminates the larger perspective on South Africa's complicated history.
 The museum's first floor covers the development of Cape Town and the neighborhood's formation, while the second floor has snapshots into individuals and moments from the neighborhood's past.

-Evening: Hike or Take Cable Car to Table Mountain Sunset
+Evening: Table Mountain Sunset

 An ever present part of the Cape Town skyline is Table Mountain which is the backdrop to this beautiful city.
 Table Mountain is always worth a visit, regardless of how many times you've been to Cape Town because it is simply stunning.
 You get sweeping views of the entire city as well as ocean views.